cloud-gov/cg-site/content/apps/production-ready.md

 * NewRelic provides uptime monitoring with "Insights".
 It is easy to set up and receive alerts on a variety of metrics.

-## Other considerations
+## Additional practices
+The following practices are very helpful to incorporate into most cloud.gov apps.
+Check these out and evaluate which ones you need, depending on the needs of your team and users.

 ### Zero-Downtime deploy
 Your application should be able to be deployed without generating any downtime.
+Be aware there are known issues if your application automatically does database migrations when deploying.

 #### How
 * Use the [autopilot](https://github.com/concourse/autopilot) Cloud Foundry CLI plugin or the [`cf-blue-green`](https://github.com/18F/cf-blue-green) tool; see instructions in the respective repositories.